nicotine-plus/nicotine-plus/doc/PACKAGING.md

 # Packaging

-### Note for packagers
+## Note for packagers
 This is a special note for distribution packagers: There is a standard feature of GitHub which enables you to be notified of new package releases: In the top right bar there is the *Watch* option, which has the suboption to be notified of *releases only*.
 Please subscribe so you won't miss any of our new releases.
 Thanks!

-### Dependencies
+## Dependencies
-The dependencies for Nicotine+ are described in [DEPENDENCIES.md](DEPENDENCIES.md).
+Dependencies for Nicotine+ are described in [DEPENDENCIES.md](DEPENDENCIES.md).

-### GNU/Linux instructions
+## GNU/Linux Instructions

-#### Building a source distribution
+### Building a Source Distribution

-To build source distribution files (.tar.bz2 & .tar.gz) from the git repository run:
+To build source distribution files `.tar.bz2` and `.tar.gz` from the git repository, run:

 ```console
 python3 setup.py sdist --formats=bztar,gztar
 ```

-The source distribution files will be located in the `dist` subdirectory of your git repository.
+The source distribution files will be located in the `dist/` subfolder.

-#### Building a Debian package
+### Building a Debian Package

-Unstable and stable PPAs are already provided for pre-compiled packages, as described in the `README.md`.
-However, if you wish to build your own package perform the following.
+Unstable and stable PPAs are already provided for pre-compiled packages.
+However, if you wish to build your own package, perform the following steps.

 Start by installing the build dependencies: